chiliang7/fpl_dags/README.md

 <details><summary>Click to Expand</summary>

 First, analyzing the fixtures (aka the matches).
-Given there is only one free transfer every week (every extra transfer will take 4 points away from your total points), without making too many transfers in a given week.
-This game requires planning weeks ahead.
+Given there is only one free transfer every week (every extra transfer will take 4 points away from your total points), this game requires planning weeks ahead.
 Choose a team with favoring fixtures in the near future will reduce the time that you transfer your players.
 Rush into the team with good fixture this week might not give you the best results down the road.

 Therefore, I use this [query](https://github.com/chiliang7/fpl_dags/blob/main/FPLVis.py#L174) to generate the average difficulty for this week, next-3 or next-5 fixtures to determine if a team is worth investing.